 Student Success Stories

-Gnidovec, Dale - For the past 17 years Dale has been the Collections Manager (and now Curator) of the Orton Geological Museum, department of Geological Sciences, The Ohio State University.
+Gnidovec, Dale - Dale worked as the Collections Manager (and now Curator) of the Orton Geological Museum, department of Geological Sciences, The Ohio State University.
 Dale has a B.S. in geology from Muskingum University, and M.S. in geology from Fort Hayes (Kansas) State Univeristy, and has done Ph.D. work at the University of Texas at Austin and the University of Pennsylvania in Philadelphia.
 His main interest is paleontology, with a special interest in dinosaurs.

 Originally form the Cleveland area, before coming to Columbus Dale lived in Allentown, Pennsylvania, where he taught historical geology and paleontology at Lehigh University and Lafayette University and worked in the Exhibits Department of the Philadelphia Academy of Natural Sciences.
 Between geology jobs, he cleaned animal cages, was a construction laborer, loaded bread trucks, and worked in a heavy equipment manufacturing plant.